 Further recent improvements to The Hub 2019/20

 It seems no time since The Hub opened in 2011 following a Community Asset Transfer from WLC and refurbishment in 2010/11.
 Time and the Scottish weather have not been too kind to F&BV CDT’s building.
-Many leaks later, the building has recently had an overdue upgrade to keep the rain out and the heat in.
+Many leaks later, the building has had an overdue upgrade to keep the rain out and the heat in.

 The Hub has a brand new sign, replacement shutters, the heating upgraded and a new coat of paint inside.
 Everything looks lovely and fresh.
 Stonework, roofing and guttering repairs have also been completed.
-All work completed was weather, and in the current circumstances, guideline dependent.
+All work completed was weather and guideline dependent.

 This work was funded by the Scottish Government’s Town Centre Fund, a fund administered and managed by West Lothian Council.
 F&BV CDT were delighted to receive the award at the end of 2019.

 What an improvement, we’re sure you’ll agree.
 It is now an older building Fauldhouse can be proud of again.

 The original refurbishment 2010/11